vivocha/extension-sdk/README.md

 The following steps sum up what you need to write a Channel:

-- Import the required libraries, at least the `@vivocha/extension-sdk` package, and eventually the external service SDK libraries, if available;
+- Import the required libraries, at least the `@vivocha/extension-sdk` package, and eventually the external service SDK libraries, if available; If you are using TypeScript, also install and import the `@types/express` module.
 - write the Channel implementation extending the `ChannelAPI` class and declaring the record type, which represents the channel settings to be saved in the database.

 For example: